Your Ontario fishing questions answered

 Is fishing at night permitted in Ontario?

-What are fish seasons in Ontario?
+What are the fish seasons in Ontario?

 A fish caught out of season should be immediately released back into the water.

-This rule does not apply to invasive species which should be destroyed and not released back into any waters.
+This rule does not apply to invasive species, which should be destroyed and not released back into any waters.

 Fish species and bait